brexhq/substation/CONTRIBUTING.md

 #### Environment Variables

 Applications may implement runtime settings that are managed by environment variables.
-For example, the [AWS Lambda application](/cmd/aws/lambda/substation/) uses `SUBSTATION_HANDLER` to manage [invocation settings](https://docs.aws.amazon.com/lambda/latest/dg/lambda-invocation.html).
+For example, the [AWS Lambda application](/cmd/aws/lambda/substation/) uses `SUBSTATION_LAMBDA_HANDLER` to manage [invocation settings](https://docs.aws.amazon.com/lambda/latest/dg/lambda-invocation.html).
+These should reference the application by name, if possible.

 #### Configurations